isabella232/advertising-cloud.en/help/dsp/optimization/custom-goal-best-practices.md

+---
+title: Best Practices for Building a Custom Goal
+description: Best Practices for Building a Custom Goal
+---
-# Best Practices for Building a Custom Goal {#custom-goal-best-practices}
+# Best Practices for Building a Custom Goal

 ## Custom Goals with a Single Property